Check Your COBRA Eligibility

 Qualifying Events For Spouses and Dependent Children

-These events apply to qualified beneficiaries when there is a relationship change between the insurance policy dependents and the covered employee.
+Relationship changes, such as divorce or legal separation, affect qualified beneficiaries, between insurance policy dependents and the covered employee.
 In these situations, you may qualify for COBRA coverage for up to 36 months.

 Remain Insured